atournayre/confirmation-bundle/README.md

 #### Form
 Using `app_confirmation_code` route, the user needs to fill-in a form with the code provided to him (via notification) so the entity could be validated.

-> NOTE : Route generator will be added soon.

 ## Templating
 It is possible to override any template thanks to Symfony.